niko17x/todo/NOTES.md

 // Reminder: When working on this, be sure to keep it dynamic for all lists including custom lists:

-- [] when adding a new list to collection, the default task should contain a document field _showDoc_ where it will equal false.

 ### Tasks:

-- [] Remove the taskInput option when selectedList is either on Urgent and Completed list.
-- [] Fix task rendering issue.
 - [] Add a calendar for user to select todo task date.
-- [] Add option to hide Sidebar.jsx.
 - [] Option to delete all completed tasks.
-  - Implement a "main" button that allows user to delete completed tasks (on any given list).
-- [] Redesign custom list input element.
+- [] Allow task editing to be done directly on input element.
+- [] Inside of taskEditModal, allow user to move current task to another list made by the user.

 ### Completed Tasks (filtered: latest completion @ end):

+- [check] Fix task rendering issue.
+- [check] Remove the taskInput option when selectedList is either on Urgent and Completed list.
+- [check] when adding a new list to collection, the default task should contain a document field _showDoc_ where it will equal false.
+This field will be used to determine the rendering for total task count for each custom list.
 - [check] Every task added goes into All list.
 - [check] Show todo tasks only for the respective signed in user.
 - [check] Edit button functionality in todo task items.